 Consider your business requirements and objectives properly, or else you will risk a failed cloud data warehouse project.

-In this 2-part article we will explore 5 steps that should be undertaken prior to your cloud data warehouse project.
+This 2-part article explores 5 steps to take prior to commencing your cloud data warehouse project.

 1. Evaluate your organisations appetite for change